 Bloating: we’ve all been there.
 It’s that oh-so-familiar, overly-stuffed feeling we get after one too many Maki rolls at all you can eat sushi.
 It makes our abdominal area feel puffy, swollen and uncomfortable—and for many of us, it’s something we experience on a fairly consistent basis.

-Feeling bloated is something more people are experiencing these days, according to Naturopathic Doctor, Saira Kassam and Registered Dietitian, Trista Chan.
-As Wellness practitioners at HealthOne, they’ve had their fair share of clients—especially in the millennial age group—who are coming to them asking the same question: “Why am I always bloated?”
+Feeling bloated is something more people are experiencing these days, according to Naturopathic Doctor, Saira Kassam.
+As a Wellness practitioner at HealthOne, she’s had her fair share of clients—especially in the millennial age group—who are coming to her asking the same question: “Why am I always bloated?”

 What is bloating?